JinlongWukong/vrlab/README.md

 ### Notes
 	1. Please make sure run this script as root user or sudo

-	2. Please make sure qemu, brctl, kvm are installed and enabled on your linux server
+	2. Please make sure qemu, brctl, kvm are installed on your linux server

 	3. Please input the absolute directory of image on target linux server when draw the topology on VIRL VM Maestro

-	4. The pre-configuration not support currenlly, must config manually after login
+	4. The pre-configuration not support currentlly, have to config manually after login

 	5. Please make sure remove the current acive topology before build the another one, this tool will not delete image, so these removed topology can be restore any time you want